input-output-hk/cardano-wallet-legacy/app/wallet-client/README.md

  - provide option for human-readable output instead of formatted JSON
  - progress bar for sync/restore tasks if run in a terminal
  - use pagination features of the API
+ - prompt for spending passwords and/or read from file
+ - add a command to wait for confirmation of a transaction